PaulStoffregen/OneWire/readme.md

 ### Connecting the master with the bus:

-- the shown picture does not show the power line (assumes parasitic powering)
+- the picture does not show the power line (assumes parasitic powering)
 - by activating the internal pull up of the microcontroller you most likely do not need external PU

 ![Onewire-Schematic](http://wiki.lvl1.org/images/1/15/Onewire.gif)